 Since joining KPF in 2000, David Cunningham has worked on a variety of building types in the United States, Asia, and the Middle East, with a focus on large mixed-use and transportation facilities.

-Currently, David is working on various aspects of Hudson Yards on Manhattan’s West Side, the largest private real estate development in U.S. history at 13.4 million square feet.
-Starting in 2011, he has been involved with the design development of both 10 and 30 Hudson Yards, two mixed-use, super-tall towers to rise more than 1,250 feet on the city skyline.
-His primary focus since 2012 has been on the design and construction of the masterplan’s Retail Podium, which will offer 1.1 million square feet of retail space and connection between the two KPF-designed towers.
+David worked on various aspects of Hudson Yards on Manhattan’s West Side, the largest private real estate development in U.S. history at 13.4 million square feet.
+Starting in 2011, he was involved with the design development of both 10 and 30 Hudson Yards, two mixed-use, super-tall towers to rise more than 1,250 feet on the city skyline.
+His primary focus was on the design and construction of the master plan’s Retail Podium, which offers 1.1 million square feet of retail space and a connection between the two KPF-designed towers.

-David’s aviation experience at KPF began with the 4 million square foot Washington Dulles International Airport in 2003, where he oversaw schematic design and construction administration of the Concourse C station for the airport’s new Aerotrain System.
+David has been a central figure in KPF’s aviation pursuits.
+His experience began with the 4 million square foot Washington Dulles International Airport in 2003, where he oversaw schematic design and construction administration of the Concourse C station for the airport’s new Aerotrain System.
 Concurrently, he worked on the planning and design development of the airport’s Tier 2, as well as the design and construction of its Connector Tunnel.